Finite solvable groups whose Quillen complex is Cohen-Macaulay: Introduction

 \section{Introduction}

-For a finite group $G$ and a prime number $p$, following \cite{qu}, we denote by $\mathcal{S}_p(G)$ the partially ordered set (in short: poset) of all non-trivial proper $p$-subgroups of $G$ and by $\mathcal{A}_p(G)$ the poset of all non-trivial $p$-elementary abelian subgroups of $G$, both ordered by inclusion.
-We denote by $\Delta(\mathcal{S}_p(G))$ and $\Delta(\mathcal{A}_p(G))$ the associated chain complexes (or rather their geometric realizations); these are called, respectively, the $p$-\emph{Brown complex} and the $p$-\emph{Quillen complex} of $G$, and, as Quillen noticed in \cite{qu}, they are homotopically equivalent.
+For a finite group $G$ and a prime number $p$, following \cite{qu}, we denote by $\mathcal{S}_p(G)$ the partially ordered set (in short: poset) of all non-trivial $p$-subgroups of $G$ and by $\mathcal{A}_p(G)$ the poset of all non-trivial $p$-elementary abelian subgroups of $G$, both ordered by inclusion.
+We denote by $\Delta(\mathcal{S}_p(G))$ and $\Delta(\mathcal{A}_p(G))$ the associated chain complexes (or rather their geometric realizations); these are respectively called, the $p$-\emph{Brown complex} and the $p$-\emph{Quillen complex} of $G$, and, as Quillen pointed out in \cite{qu}, they are homotopically equivalent.

 One of the motivations for studying the Quillen complex is a famous conjecture of Quillen himself which says that $\Delta(\mathcal{A}_p(G))$ is contractible if and only if $G$ possesses a non-trivial normal $p$-subgroup.
 This conjecture has been proved by Quillen himself in various cases (in particular for solvable groups); the most general known result on this conjecture is due to M. Aschbacher and S. Smith (see \cite{assm}).